-Note: The Statistics requirement may be waived with a grade of B or better in an undergraduate course for which you submit a syllabus to be reviewed.
+The Statistics requirement may be waived with a grade of B or better in an undergraduate course for which you submit a syllabus to be reviewed.
 You may take STAT 2331 to meet the requirement by enrolling in an independent study (ANTH 6351).
 You may enroll in STAT 5371 and/or 5372 if you want more advanced statistical training.
 These courses will fulfill the requirement and are suggested for students with strong math backgrounds.
-Please discuss these options with your Advisor and with the Director of Graduate Studies.
+Please discuss these options with your Advisor.